szabgab/rust.code-maven.com/books/rust-async/src/rust/async/hello-world.md

 ## The code

 We prefix our async functions with the `async` keyword and we decorate the `main` function with `#[tokio::main]` to convert that function to be our runtime.
-Actually in reality the real main function cannot be `async` and using this small syntatic sugar tokio will wrap our main function with a real main function, but let's not worry about it now.
+Actually in reality the real main function cannot be `async` and using this small syntactic sugar tokio will wrap our main function with a real main function, but let's not worry about it now.

 There are other ways to use `tokio`, but this is probably the most common and also the easiest way as well.